 - 1 1/2 cups Valentine colored nonpareil decors

-Sift 2 cups flour, baking soda and salt in a large bowl.
+- Sift 2 cups flour, baking powder and salt in a large bowl.
 Set aside.

 - In the bowl of a stand mixer fitted with a paddle attachment, cream the butter and one cup sugar on medium speed until light and fluffy.
 Add the egg yolks, one at a time, and vanilla until well blended, scraping down the bowl occasionally.
 Gradually add the flour mixture and beat until well blended and no longer crumbly.
 Remove half of the dough from the bowl and form into a small disk.
 Set aside.
 To the remainder of the dough in the bowl, add 3 tablespoons of the raspberry puree and the additional 5 tablespoons of flour.
 Beat until the dough is all the same color.
 Form dough into a disk.